 Since its release earlier this year, Fever Ray has evolved into a visual project and Andersson’s elaborate stage show (created with director Andreas Nilsson) is winning accolades for its folkloric theatricality and immersive séance vibe.
 She has also kept busy with The Knife, scoring an electro opera about Charles Darwin called Tomorrow, In A Year, which premiered in Copenhagen this month.

 To find out more about all things Fever Ray, we rang up Karin Dreijer Andersson in Stockholm to chat.
-Read the interview after the jump.
+Read the full Q&A after the jump.

 How did the premiere of your opera go?